phalcon-orphanage/docs/en/volt.md

 | `null`               | Constant 'null' is the Null value                                  |

 ### Arrays
-Whether you're using PHP 5.3 or >= 5.4 you can create arrays by enclosing a list of values in square brackets:
+You can create arrays by enclosing a list of values in square brackets:

 ```twig
 {%- raw -%}